mostafamhmdi/mostafamhmdi/README.md

 - :telescope: I’m working as a Data Analyst to find out valuable information from raw data.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: I am studing computer engineering too I hope to do some research about AI in future.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: I'm not a good programmer I am a good problem solver.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Mostafa-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/mostafamhmdi/)